grondindaniel/todolist/README.md

 ### First

-    in .env.test file configure your own database db_name, db_user and db_password with yours credentials :
+    in .env.test file configure your own database db_name (not the same that the prod database), db_user and db_password with yours credentials :

     DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7